pschaus/LINFO1121/source/part1/complexity.rst

     f(n) \sim g(n) \quad \quad \Longrightarrow \quad f(n) \in \mathcal{O}(g(n))

-But the opposite relationship is not true.
+But the converse is not true.
 Indeed, if we take the example of an algorithm with an execution time :math:`A` which needs to go through a list twice, we have:

 .. math::